subhankar-1/Data-Challenge-Submission-/README.md

 	3)Geckodriver
 	4)Pandas
 	5)csv
-	The preferred system is Ubuntu 16.04 and Anaconda environment.
+	The preferred system is Ubuntu 16.04 and Anaconda environment.And Firefox browser has to be present in the system.

 Installing selenium using Anaconda: